Unreleased

 The sections below list all changes - breaking and non-breaking.
 The breaking changes are denoted with word [BREAKING].

-If you encounter problems during migration, or breaking changes not mentioned in this document, please report it to developers by opening a new GitHub issue.
+If you encounter problems during migration, or breaking changes not mentioned in this document, please report it to the developers by opening a new GitHub issue.

 General changes